:: Live Web Training

 :: Keynote: Dr. Wayne Winston

-Palisade Corporation is delighted to introduce Dr. Winston as keynote speaker.
+Palisade is delighted to introduce Dr. Winston as keynote speaker.
 Dr. Winston is a professor in the Operations and Decision Technologies department at the Kelley School of Business at Indiana University in Bloomington.
 He has been teaching for thirty years, and consistently receives national recognition for excellence in business education.
 He specializes in spreadsheet modeling and DecisionTools Suite software applied to operations research.
 The author of several books, Dr. Winston regularly teaches Excel to Microsoft staff, and is a highly-regarded consultant for Fortune 500 outside of the academic community.
 He has degrees from MIT and Yale.

 :: Why Attend?